-- You will attend all our group meetings, you will prepare by reading the assigned material, and you will engage fully in our discussions. - You will respond to my emails and messages within 48 hours, and you will reach out to me when you need assistance. - You will have a positive and open-minded attitude. - You will submit your assignments on time.
+- You will complete all three discussions (and replies) on Moodle - You will respond to my emails and messages within 48 hours, and you will reach out to me when you need assistance. - You will have a positive and open-minded attitude. - You will submit your assignments on time.